hansemro/GDClip/README.md

 # Cross-Compile for Windows on Linux

-Status: Builds with MinGW cross-compiler and works with Wine.
+Status: Builds with MinGW-w64 cross-compiler and works with Wine.

 1. Install mingw-w64.